flux-framework/flux-core/doc/man7/flux-jobtap-plugins.rst

 The following callback "topic strings" are currently provided by the *jobtap* interface:

+job.validate
+  The ``job.validate`` topic allows a plugin to reject a job before it is introduced to the job manager.
+A rejected job will result in a job submission error in the submitting client, and any job data in the KVS will be purged.
+No further callbacks will be made for rejected jobs.
+Note: If a job is not rejected, then the ``job.new`` callback will be invoked immediately after ``job.validate``.
+This allows limits or other validation to be implemented in the ``job.validate`` callback, but accounting for those limits should be confined to the ``job.new`` callback, since ``job.new`` may also be called during job-manager restart or plugin reload.

 job.new
   The ``job.new`` topic is used by the job manager to notify a jobtap plugin about a newly introduced job.
 This call may be made in three different